 We look at the health of our community ecosystem from the ground up.
 From campus safety to promoting respect and inclusion on campus, the Sterling College Wellness Team seeks to provide an environment where you can flourish.

 Our Wellness Center is a fully stocked, self-serve first aid site.

-Carol Maroni, registered nurse and Director of Wellness Services, will continue to be accessible throughout the week via tele-health appointments.
+Clare Dolan, Director of Wellness Services is accessible throughout the week via tele-health and scheduled appointments.
 She can assist students in scheduling to help set up medical and mental health appointments appointments with local health and wellness facilities.
-Carol is available to help you understand and access your health insurance coverage, in addition to providing for students’ minor medical needs.
+She is available to help students understand and access their health insurance coverage, in addition to providing for students’ minor medical needs.

 The Wellness Services Team offers support to students around issues of stress, transition, general mental health, and crisis response.
 Students with acute mental health issues will be referred to a licensed psychologist or emergency services, if necessary.